 Shoulder dystocia may also result from lengthy stages of labor and, in some cases, medical error or negligence.
 These medical mistakes often occur in assisted vaginal delivery using forceps or a vacuum, but may also result from a physician's failure to recognize or adequately correct shoulder dystocia.
 If a physician is insufficiently trained or deviates from generally accepted standards of care, any mistakes they make may become the basis for a medical malpractice suit.

 Shoulder dystocia can result in serious injury to your child.
 After you have discussed treatment options and had your questions answered by your health care provider, you may then want to think about your legal options.
-For instance, was the injury avoidable?
-Get a free legal evaluation of your birth injury claim today.
+Discuss your claim with an experienced medical malpractice attorney today.

 Contact a qualified medical malpractice attorney to make sure your rights are protected.